ResetXPDR/MSFS_AutoFPS/README.md

     - Resets TLOD, Clouds, Auto Target FPS and graphics mode detection to initial state.
     - Useful to reinitialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial start-up.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
-  - Flight type - VFR or IFR (non-expert mode), 4 additional user profiles (expert mode)
+  - Flight type - VFR or IFR (any mode), and four additional user profiles (expert mode)
     - In non-expert mode, VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR to account for the greater performance expectation that GA flights in rural areas will have.
-    - Expert mode will default to similar settings differences, with user1 through user4 being initially based on the IFR profile, however the settings for each flight type are fully customisable and will save to and restore from separate profiles.
+    - Expert mode will default to similar settings differences, with user1 through user4 being initially based on the IFR profile, and are fully customisable and saved to/restored from the respective profile.
     - Command line argument support for flight type profiles is as follows:
       - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in expert mode.
       - -user1 to -user4 now open their corresponding user profiles, restricted to expert mode.